Sackboy: Reception

 Conversely, Sackboy's representation as a gender neutral player avatar in LittleBigPlanet was criticized by Kris Ligman from Pop Matters, who felt the character's concept of "personhood" was undermined by the game's "self-styled pedagogy" as presented through its non-player characters: examples cited were Eve's insistence on a male term and Larry da Vinci's insistence on calling the character "Sackthing" as opposed to "Sackperson".

 The announcement and release of Sackboy: A Big Adventure, six years after Sackboy's last appearance in 2014's LittleBigPlanet 3, has been well received.
+In 2024, a poll conducted by BAFTA with around 4,000 respondents named Sackboy as the fifth most iconic video game character of all time, behind Lara Croft, Mario, Agent 47 and Sonic the Hedgehog.

+On May 2, 2025, it was revealed that Sackboy would be removed from the PlayStation Productions logo, sparking backlash towards both LittleBigPlanet and overall PlayStation fans over his removal, with speculation towards PlayStation phasing out the character.

 Appearances in other media

 A major appearance for Sackboy is in PlayStation All-Stars Battle Royale in which PlayStation characters fight in arenas based on their relative games.
 LittleBigPlanet's arena was called Dreamscape which crossed over with the popular PlayStation game Buzz!.
 Sackboy is a playable character using bounce pads and the Cakinator from LittleBigPlanet 2 and the Pop-it menu from the LittleBigPlanet series, along with other direct references to the game.
 This appearance was the first time the character had been featured in a T-rated videogame.

 Minecraft created a LittleBigPlanet Mash-up world featuring music and items from the game series, and also included Sackboy and other major characters as costumes for the player.
 Sackboy and the LittleBigPlanet series were referenced in the PlayStation 5 game Astro's Playroom, a celebration of the PlayStation brand.

-Fall Guys hosted an event from 1-5th December 2021 featuring Sackboy as a costume.
+Fall Guys hosted an event from 1–5 December 2021 featuring Sackboy as a costume.
 And similarly in Sackboy: A Big Adventure, Fall Guys costumes were added to help promote the game.
-Sackboy has made more prominent appearances in other games, typically as costumes or Easter eggs, but he can be found in games such as: ModNation Racers, The Order: 1886 and Uncharted 3.
+Sackboy has made more prominent appearances in other games, typically as costumes or Easter eggs.
+He appeared in games such as ModNation Racers, The Order: 1886 and Uncharted 3: Drake's Deception.

+In the PlayStation 3 and PlayStation 4 versions of Costume Quest 2, player characters are able to don a Sackboy Halloween costume that lets them play as Sackboy during combat.